Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 3. Turkish Hammam & Spa Ritual

-A Turkish hammam It's a must-do when you're in Turkey.
+It's a must-do when you're in Turkey.
 The Lujo Hotel has its own spa area with a classic hammam ritual: warming up on a heated marble stone, exfoliation with a kese glove, a soap foam massage, and a cold plunge.
 Afterwards, a massage and mint tea.
 The entire session lasts 90–120 minutes and is by far the most relaxing state I've ever experienced.
 If your hotel doesn't have its own hammam, you can find authentic historical hammams with a similar ritual in the old town starting at around €40 per person.

 4. Opa Beach Restaurant

-The Grandpa Beach Our lunch stop on day 3 was a restaurant on the north coast.
+Our lunch stop on day 3 was a restaurant on the north coast.
 Right on the water, white tables on the sand, fish of the day from the local menu.
 Moderately priced (main course around €20), the atmosphere sophisticated yet relaxed.
 One of those places that locals frequent and international guests only discover by chance.

 My 4-day Bodrum itinerary (October 2025)